danielitit/cloud/container-cluster-helloworld/README.md

 4. Clicking "Create" will download your credentials.

-5. After downloading credential file, you have to put it to terraform script directory and configure the the google cloud provider in the terraform script.
+5. After downloading credential file, you have to put it to terraform script directory and configure the the google cloud provider in the terraform script file.
+Terraform script file you will find in infrastructure directory.

 ```